3) Follow Up

 I am reaching out to you to find out one thing:

-If I send you a link to a video presentation, will you sit down and watch it?
+If I send you a link to a simple online presentation, will you sit down and watch it?

 I get ignored.
+I get told “don’t send me this, again”.
 I get “yes”.
 I get “no”.
-I send a link to those who say “yes” and I let them know I am available to answer any questions the have after they view the presentation.
+I send my iDecide link to those who say “yes” and I let them know I am available to answer any questions the have after they view the presentation.

 If you are not as experienced in the industry, you might send something like this: